awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

    eksctl utils install-vpc-controllers --cluster cluster_name --approve
    ```

 1. After you have enabled Windows support, you can launch a Windows node group into your cluster\.
-For more information, see [Launching Amazon EKS Windows worker nodes](launch-windows-workers.md)\.
+For more information, see [Launching self\-managed Windows nodes](launch-windows-workers.md)\.

 After you add Windows support to your cluster, you must specify node selectors on your applications so that the pods land on a node with the appropriate operating system\.
 For Linux pods, use the following node selector text in your manifests\.